Information for students

 - Master of Teaching in Secondary Education (C04255)

-In addition, the Bachelor of Arts Bachelor of Education (C10350) allows students to study a choice of electives or a sub-major in TESOL or special education.
+In addition, the Bachelor of Arts Bachelor of Education (C10350) allows students in the Primary major to complete a primary specialisation and students in the Secondary major to study a choice of electives or a sub-major in TESOL or STEM.
 Meritorious students can instead choose to complete an honours program (C09082).
 In the Bachelor of Education Bachelor of Arts in International Studies (C10349), students undertake a country major choice instead of electives or honours.

 The Master of Teaching in Secondary Education (C04255) is designed to prepare students to teach in secondary schools.
 Students must already have a degree majoring in their teaching area.
 The course combines professional experience, contextual studies and methods subjects in the student's major.
 Depending on the student's previous degree, there is also the possibility of a second teaching subject.
 There are two professional experience placements.